OliwierSellig/content-orbit/.ai/api-plan.md

   - Schemas will enforce data types, required fields, string lengths, and other constraints derived from the database schema (e.g., `NOT NULL` columns).
 - **Business Logic**:
   - **Duplicate Checks**: Endpoints for creating resources with unique names (e.g., `POST /api/topic-clusters`) will perform a case-insensitive database query to prevent duplicates, returning a `409 Conflict` if a match is found.
-  - **Asynchronous Operations**: Features like concept generation (`/api/articles/generate-concepts`) are designed to be asynchronous.
-The API initiates the task and returns a `202 Accepted` response, allowing the frontend to remain responsive.
-The client can then poll for status updates on the relevant resources.
+  - **Synchronous AI Operations**: Features like concept generation (`/api/articles`) are designed to be synchronous.
+The API initiates the task, waits for the AI to respond, and returns a `201 Created` or `200 OK` response with the complete data.
+This simplifies the client-side logic by eliminating the need for polling.
+The user will see a loading indicator while the operation is in progress.
   - **AI Integration**: Logic for interacting with the OpenRouter API will be encapsulated in dedicated service modules (`/src/lib/ai`).
 These services will be responsible for building prompts (including context from the knowledge base and semantic search results) and handling responses.
   - **State Management**: Endpoints that modify the state of a resource (e.g., `move-to-sanity`) will be responsible for updating the `status` field in the `articles` table according to the defined workflow (`concept` -> `in_progress` -> `moved`).
 - **Development Note (AI Mocking)**: As per the implementation strategy (Phase 3), all calls to external AI services (OpenRouter) will be mocked during initial development.
-The API endpoints (e.g., `/api/topic-clusters/suggestions`, `/api/articles/generate-concepts`) will return static, pre-defined data that mimics the expected structure of a real AI response.
+The API endpoints (e.g., `/api/topic-clusters/suggestions`, `/api/articles`) will return static, pre-defined data that mimics the expected structure of a real AI response.
 True integration will occur in Phase 5.